History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 Understanding Water Contamination in the U.S.

-Water contamination has become an escalating problem in the United States, affecting millions of citizens every year.
+Water contamination has become a significant issue in the United States, affecting millions of citizens each year.

-The Environmental Protection Agency (EPA) reports that 7.2 million Americans yearly are sickened by waterborne diseases
+The Environmental Protection Agency (EPA) reports that approximately 7.2 million Americans are sickened by waterborne diseases each year.

-In 2021, The Guardian published findings showing that drinking water contamination affected more than 25 million Americans who received water that violated safety standards.
+In 2021, The Guardian published findings showing that drinking water contamination affected more than 25 million Americans who received water that did not meet safety standards.

-Identifying contaminants' extent and origins forms the basis for creating proper solutions.
+Identifying the extent and origins of contaminants forms the basis for creating effective solutions.

 A close-up of a dripping tap with a magnified virus, representing waterborne diseases and contamination risks.